vazco/meteor-universe-utilities-react/README.md

 // Subscribe for publication
 // this.subscribe(publicationName, ...args)
 //
-// Check for readiness of single subscription
+// Check for readiness of single subscription or selected subscription handler
-// this.subscriptionReady(publicationName)
+// this.subscriptionReady(publicationName[, subscriptionHandlerId])
 //
 // Check for readiness of all subscriptions
 // this.subscriptionsReady()
+//
+// Stops all subscriptions
+// this.subscriptionsStop()
+//
+// Stops one subscription or selected subscription handler
+// this.subscriptionStop(publicationName[, subscriptionHandlerId])

 export default React.createClass({
     mixins: [SubscriptionMixin, AutorunMixin],